core-wg/oscore/draft-ietf-core-object-security.md

 Since OSCOAP binds CoAP responses to requests, a cached response would not be possible to use for any other request.
 Therefore, there SHOULD be an outer Max-Age option with value zero to prevent caching of responses (see Section 5.6.1 of {{RFC7252}}).

-The outer Max-Age option SHALL neither be encrypted nor integrity protected.
+The outer Max-Age option SHALL NOT be encrypted and  SHALL NOT be integrity protected.

 #### Observe ### {#observe}